SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-11-tricks-and-hacks/code-formatting/code-formatting.md

 ## The Official C# Code Conventions

-The official **C# code convention** by Microsoft is published in the "C# Coding Conventions" article in MSDN (https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) and in this book we will guide ourselves by it.
+The official **C# code conventions** by Microsoft are published in the "**C# Coding Conventions**" article in the .NET documentation and in this book we shall follow them: https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions.

-For formatting code Microsoft recommends **curly brackets `{}`** to be on a separate line and just below the construction to which they apply, as in the example below.
+For code formatting Microsoft recommends **curly brackets `{}`** to be on a separate line and just below the construction to which they apply, as in the example below:

 ```csharp
 if (someCondition)